ThePalaceProject/web-patron/README.md

 - `npm run lint:ts:fix` - Will lint the ts and tsx files and apply automatic fixes where possible.
 - `npm run generate-icons` - You can place svg files in `src/icons` and then run this command, and it will generate react components that can be imported and rendered normally.

-## Contributing

-There are three protected branches in this repository: `dev`, `qa`, and `production`.

-- `production` is the most current production deployment code.
-Any time a PR is merged in, a release is tagged and created.
-A Docker Image is then built by Github Actions, which is finally pushed to Docker Hub with the tag `latest` as well as the specific version tag of the release (ie `2.3.6`).
-Generally, we only make PRs to `production` from `qa` unless a hotfix is necessary.
-- `qa` is for staging release candidates when they are ready to be QA'd by the community.
-These will be pushed to docker with the tag `qa` as well as `qa.short_sha` where `short_sha` is from the most recent commit.
-- `dev` is the default branch.
-This is where PRs with development work should be made.
-Once determined it is ready for QA, we will make a PR to `qa`, then a subsequent PR to `production` if it is ready.

 ## Testing

 The code is tested using Jest as a test runner and mocking library, and a combination of [React Testing Library](https://testing-library.com/docs/react-testing-library/intro) and [Enzyme](https://enzymejs.github.io/enzyme/).
 New tests are generally written with React Testing Library while the legacy tests were written with Enzyme.
 React Testing Library is good because it encourages devs not to test implementation details, but instead test the expected user experience.
 This results in tests that provide more confidence and change less frequently (they are implementation agnostic), therefore requiring less maintenance.
 In general, we have favored integration over unit tests, and testing components higher up the tree instead of in complete isolation.
 Similarly we have chosen to mock as few values and modules as possible.
 Both of these decisions will lead to higher confidence that the app works as expected for users.